wol-soft/php-json-schema-model-generator/docs/source/nonStandardExtensions/filter.rst

-convertNullToNow false         If null is provided a DateTime object with the current time will be created (works only if the property isn't required as null would be denied otherwise before the filter is executed) denyEmptyValue   false         An empty string value will be denied (by default an empty string value will result in a DateTime object with the current time) createFromFormat null          Provide a pattern which is used to parse the provided value (DateTime object will be created via DateTime::createFromFormat if a format is provided)
+convertNullToNow false         If null is provided a DateTime object with the current time will be created (works only if the property isn't required as null would be denied otherwise before the filter is executed) denyEmptyValue   false         An empty string value will be denied (by default an empty string value will result in a DateTime object with the current time) createFromFormat null          Provide a pattern which is used to parse the provided value (DateTime object will be created via DateTime::createFromFormat if a format is provided) outputFormat     DATE_ISO8601  The output format if serialization is enabled and toArray or toJSON is called on a transformed property.
+If a createFromFormat is defined but no outputFormat the createFromFormat value will override the default value
 ================ ============= ===========

 Custom filter